-Mission Driven Communities: Supporting 21st Century Pioneers
+Urban Communities: Supporting 21st Century Pioneers

-Eretz-Ir works in Israel’s periphery, providing groups of activists with the tools needed to create thriving communities.
-These urban communities, formed around a shared social mission, build partnerships with local authorities and ensure that the needs of local residents are heard.
+Eretz-Ir promotes community life in cities all across Israel by providing groups of activists with the tools needed to create thriving communities.
+We guide 20 communities from all backgrounds, religions, and cultures all across Israel.
+These urban communities, formed around a shared social mission, create a sense of belonging for local residents, enrich cultural life, promote social change, and build partnerships with local authorities and ensure that the needs of local residents are heard.

 “The power of the community is that together it can do everything.
 Different from digital social networks, it’s a real community, made of people who really see you.”